-Her photographic work focuses on features, daily life, environmental and social conditions in the Arab diaspora and Arab world including refugee and migration issues.
-Sima studied between Damascus and Texas, until moving permanently to the Middle East in 2003.
-She has lived and worked across the region in Damascus, Beirut and Baghdad until settling in Cairo, Egypt in 2007.
+Her editorial photographic work focuses on features, daily life, environmental and social conditions in the Arab diaspora and Arab world including refugee and migration issues.

-Sima is a member of the Frontline Freelance Register and the Overseas Press Club of America.
+Finally, she is a member of the Overseas Press Club.